 Program Requirements

-• Provide individualized and housing-focused case management, including follow-up supports as required
+• Provide individualized and housing-focused case management, including follow-up supports that are culturally appropriate

-• Connect clients to external services when necessary
+• Connect clients to culturally appropriate external services, including health care services when necessary

 • Accommodate all clients within the applicable sector, regardless of their unique identity and support needs